Associate Degree Requirements (AAS)

 In addition to the requirements for an associate degree, candidates for the associate in applied science degree must fulfill major and supportive course requirements of the specific program and satisfy the General Education Distribution requirements.

-The student will complete a minimum of 3 credit hours (1 credit hour of Physical Education) in each of the following areas from specific General Education courses.
-Courses that satisfy these categories are in the General Education Distribution list.
+The student will complete a minimum of 3 credit hours in each of the following areas from specific General Education courses.
+Courses that satisfy these categories are in the General Education Distribution list (pages 8 - 10).

 Course work used to meet the Communication/English Distribution requirement cannot be used to fulfill the Written Communication Distribution requirement.